Human Development – The First Essential Component for Systems Transformation

 When employees are merely pawns in the game

 This is a mistake.
 An organization’s success relies heavily on the quality, talent, and consciousness of its employees, if not their quality of life.
-Its profits, impact, and sustainable resilience is a collective result of all the individuals who work in the organization.
+Its profits, impact, and sustainable resilience are a collective result of all the individuals who work in the organization.

 A leader can’t accomplish anything without the active support of the people who work there.

 When we engage in large-scale systems change work, our people will help or limit our success.
 If we create a vision for our organization’s future that causes our employees to question their ability to be successful in that future, they will resist the change.
 Moving our organization forward depends on the individuals and teams that will facilitate the change.
-It is our job as organizational leaders to develop our people who work in our teams and organizations.
+It is our job as organizational leaders to develop the people who work in our teams and organizations.

 Human development is the first thing to go